hannobraun/playground/2025-08-02_language-design/README.md

 that's not all that happens.
 It then turns all the bindings in that block into exports of the WebAssembly module.

-A value is exported as a global.
-Functions are exported as functions.
-(And there's going to be a third category of binding, modules.
-We'll get to those in a moment.)
+A value is exported as a global and functions are exported as functions.

-I hope that this means the compiler can be relatively simple.
-It tokenizes, it parses, it evaluates, it translates.
-But that is just dumb infrastructure.
-There is no intelligence there, no decision-making.

-Because that intelligence is what your program provides.
-The part that's evaluated at compile-time.

 ### Modules